drewlakee/json-2-openapi-plugin/README.md

 # Json2OpenAPI

 <!-- Plugin description -->
-This plugin exposes a handy functionality in a convenient way for converting Json Object to OpenAPI YAML Schema right in your favorite IDE.
+This plugin provides a convenient feature for converting JSON objects to OpenAPI YAML schemas directly in your preferred IDE.

-Supported optional converting features:
+The plugin supports the following optional conversion features:

-- Example values from source JSON Object in a resulting YAML Schema
+- Example values from the source JSON object in the resulting YAML schema
-- JSON Strongly Typed Object Deduplication and OpenAPI Schema Referencing
+- JSON strongly typed object deduplication and OpenAPI schema referencing

 ![ui-screen.png](ui-screen.png)